banisterious/obsidian-sonigraph/docs/integrations/external-sample-sources-guide.md

 ## Overview

 This document outlines the comprehensive strategy for integrating external sample sources into Sonigraph's audio engine.
-By leveraging multiple sample libraries, APIs, and CDN services, we aim to dramatically expand the plugin's audio palette while maintaining performance, legal compliance, and user experience standards.
+By leveraging multiple sample libraries, APIs, and CDN services, my aim is to dramatically expand the plugin's audio palette while maintaining performance, legal compliance, and user experience standards.

 **Integration Goals:**
 - Expand sample diversity across all 34 instrument families